Translation By Volume

 Carter: DO YOOOU UNDERSTAAAND THE WOOORDS THAT ARE COMIN' OUT OF MY MOOOUTH?

 - In Shanghai Noon when Jackie Chan's character (who speaks English) is trying to get directions from a couple Indians (who don't):

-- Along Came Polly: When Rubin and Polly first meet Rubin's parents, they ask the waiter in a rather condescending fashion: "Hi, need big table please - four people - many thanks" with the waiter responding in a bewildered fashion "okay".
+- Along Came Polly: When Reuben and Polly first meet Reuben's parents, they ask an Middle-Eastern waiter in a rather condescending fashion: "Hi, need big table please - four people - many thanks" with the waiter responding in a bewildered fashion (and American accent) "okay".

 - From Back to the Future franchise: In script Number Two, Marty and Jennifer visit a store clerk in the year 2015.
 Marty asks for the Grays Sports Almanac, but the clerk asks, "On what?"
 After asking a few more times, Marty goes for the direct approach.

 Marty: (very slowly, deliberately) Look, I just want to know how much money the Sports Almanac costs.

 Clerk: (just as deliberately) And I just want to know what format you want?
 ROM-Cart, ROM-D, Standard-C, Mini-C or Micro-C?
 Rental, Lease or download?
 What's your memcap and baud rate?
 Interface with me, kid.
 You'll never get by in this world if you can't interface.

 - Vicky tries to speak loudly and slowly in Vicky Cristina Barcelona, as she's initially not very good at speaking Spanish or Catala.

 - In Bollywood film English Vinglish, Shashi calls up the English class, and the lady there recites the different classes they have at high speed.
 Shashi asks her to speak slowly.
 The lady repeats what she said, more slowly and more loudly.
 Shashi understands it this time.